felippe-regazio/logflake/README.md

 # Chained Methods

-As said, you can use methods chained to you log function to change its behavior.
+As said, you can use chained methods to change your log behavior.
 The methods are:

 ### save